dart-lang/sdk/runtime/vm/service/service.md

   // - or -
   // the referent of a TypeRef instance.
   //
-  // The value will always be one of:
+  // The value will always be of one of the kinds:
   // Type, TypeRef, TypeParameter, BoundedType.
   //
   // Provided for instance kinds: